VR IN EDUCATION

 Learn More

-I've been a teacher for over 3 decades.
-I have a pragmatic approach to education and seek value and efficacy.
+I've been a teacher for over 3 decades... in VR for education for the past 10 years.
+Pragmatism ensures I seek value and efficacy in designing a solution.
 VR in education is unique and absolutely needed in every classroom in the world.
-A bold statement, but I will try to back that up.
-If done right, it is also attainable by all.
+A bold statement, but I will back that up.
+In an overly distractive world, the ability to isolate a student in a virtual environment, free of disturbance and peer judgement, with appropriate learning content is, well... gold.
+Let's start there.

 Basic requirements should include the following: